siajejj/RepData_PeerAssessment1/PA1_template.md

 As we can see, the mean value is unchanged.
 This is not so surprising as we used the mean value for the imputation.
 The median value is sligtly higher, since the days which earlier was excluded from the calculation due to missing values now have a total amount that is a bit higher than the "original" median.

-### Part 4: Differences in activity patterns between weekdays and weekends
+## Are there differences in activity patterns between weekdays and weekends?

 This part of the assignment addresses the question if there are differences in activity patterns between weekdays and weekends.
 For this part we use the dataset with the filled-in missing values.